top of page

 An Indian woman, a devoted mother, and a compassionate dentist, it has long been my dream to earn the DDS/DMD Degree in the United States.
 I have recently spent a significant amount of time in the USA preparing for and taking my NBDE part 1 (passed) and I have fallen in love with virtually everything, most of all the advanced state of dentistry.
 Over the course of decades that follow, I hope to pursue my focus on helping the underserved in various regions of the Developing World and I appreciate how widely recognized the Doctoral Degree in Dentistry from America is, all over the world.

 An Indian woman now 30 years old, I am an experienced dentist with three years of intensive practice behind me before leaving India.
 Since my arrival in the USA, I have devoted myself most diligent as an Assistant, in a variety of positions both paid and volunteer.
 I hope to be selected to earn the DDS Degree in your especially rigorous program for International Dentists because of my sheer determination and deep love for long hours in dentistry.
-Most the time when I am not doing dentistry, I cook and do yoga – refreshing me for my daily return to what I love most.
+Most of the time when I am not doing dentistry, I cook and do yoga – refreshing me for my daily return to what I love most.

 international dentist personal statement editing